PoCInnovation/Whitecomet-Research/PoCrypt/README.md

 There are three main parts in the malware : the Payload, Key and Cryptor.
 We're using binary's segments for each parts.

-**The Cryptor \(Not Crypted) **
+#### The Cryptor - Not Crypted
-The function that is called first when launching the binary.
-It takes the Key in it's segment and use it with XOR to crypt the Payload segment for being readable and launch it.
+The first function called when launching the binary.
+It finds the Key and use it with the [XOR operation](https://en.wikipedia.org/wiki/XOR_cipher) in order to decrypt (on the currently running binary) the Payload segment.
 When it's done the Cryptor re encrypt the Payload with a new key.

-**The Key \(Not Crypted) **
+#### The Key - Not Crypted
-A random key regenerate at each execution of the program, uses for decrypt the Payload.
-It does the same size of the Payload for an **One Time Pad encryption**.
+A random key regenerates at each execution of the program, used to decrypt the Payload.
+The key and the payload must have the same length in order to have an **One Time Pad encryption**([\*](https://en.wikipedia.org/wiki/One-time_pad)).

-**The Payload \(Crypted) **
-It's a basic reverse shell, but it is encrypted.
+#### The Payload - Crypted
+Basic reverse shell, the victim execute the program that then opens a server on it's machine on which you can connect and run commands.

+##### The forgotten one : Saving - Not Crypted
+Very basic file writing with the exception of deleting itself before doing so.

 ## Does it work ? :